9 min read

 However, if you’re after a sustainable process that will benefit your site in the long run, this is not the way to go.

-That’s because the SE algorithms will catch up sooner or later and it’s hard to maintain such a complex structure forever.
+That’s because the search engine algorithms will catch up sooner or later and it’s hard to maintain such a complex structure forever.

 Hard to track the impact